agalin920/codigomx-app/README.md

 # codigomx-app

-Simple blogging site that allows a users to submit blog posts and reply to exsisting posts.
+Simple blogging site that allows users to submit blog posts and reply to exsisting posts.

 ## Getting Started